 Enlightening Talks

-Enrich your understanding through teachings from experienced Buddhist teachers, counselors, and spiritual leaders.
+Deepen your understanding with teachings from experienced Buddhist teachers, counselors, and spiritual leaders.

 Practice Instructions

-Engage in practice sessions led by course teachers, and learn how to bring these practices into your daily life.
+Engage in 12+ guided meditations led by course teachers, and learn how to bring these practices into your daily life.

 On-Demand Video